isomerpages/moe-sembawangsec/_announcement/Secondary One Registration/Uniform and Book Sale.md

 *   Self-collect your online orders from the school based on the below schedule.

-**Please check your House allocation before purchasing the PE/House T-Shirts.**
+**Please check your House allocation via Parents Gateway before purchasing the PE/House T-Shirts.**

 **Book and Stationery Sale**